SmithEcophysLab/ttucc_research_meetings/README.md

 # ttucc_research_meetings
-repository for documents related to TTU Climate Center research meetings
+Repository for documents related to TTU Climate Center research meetings

+## repository structure
+- (notes)[notes] folder: all notes associated with each meeting